-VHS Revival checks in at the Bates Motel more than thirty years after the original massacre.
-Some people just never learn.
+VHS Revival checks in at the Bates Motel more than thirty years after the original massacre — some people never learn

 The Bates Motel.